TrueFiEng/useDApp/docs/source/guide.rst

     return tokenBalance
   }

-Another example can be useTokenAllowance.
+Another example is useTokenAllowance hook.
 Instead of balanceOf we use allowance on ERC20 interface.

 .. code-block:: javascript